RISE Learning Zone

 Work for us

 As an employee-owned not-for-profit organisation, we are focused on two things for staff: creating a great working environment for all, and supporting development wherever we can.
 For us, this means remunerating fairly, managing democratically and investing in training and career development.
 Since we are at the beginning of the RISE journey we must start small and dream big: our aspiration is to have everyone on a development and learning plan of their choosing, supporting professional and/or personal interest qualification.
 And for everyone to contribute to the organisation, through their role, in the way that they want; taking the role where they want to go with it.

 What does this mean for us, as staff?
 That we can always see where we are going, and can always determine what we want to achieve.

 What does it mean for you?
 We will not be looking for square pegs to fit round holes: talk to us about what you could bring to the table, inspire us, make us think about our provision in a different light.
 Whilst we have obligations to our learners, to our referrers, our families and funders, we are always looking for new ideas.
 Contact Martin Sumner if you want to talk about future careers in the organisation.

-Opportunities currently available: three part time tutor roles in cooking, creative arts and alternative education.
-Check our Indeed page for more information.
+Opportunities currently available: Check our Indeed page for more information.